yochaigal/newschoolrevolution/_posts/2022-01-17-the-dungeon-game.md

 #### Treasure
 * **Circlet of Seeing**: Reveals invisible or hidden objects and creatures.
-* **Crystal Eyes**: Goggles that allow for 360 degree view allowing the wearer to always go before monsters (even if the Adventurer's fail initiative)
+* **Crystal Eyes**: Goggles that allow for 360 degree view allowing the wearer to always go first.
 * **Globe of Water-Walking**: Allows you to walk on water as long as you can hold your breath.
 * **Golden Bow**: +1 to ranged attacks, glows when monsters are near.
 * **Magic Rope**: A fifty-foot rope that follows the commands of its holder.
 * **Pocket Dimension**: Sucks objects and creatures into a portal, then itself.
 * **Pocket-Wall**: A small tube of clay that spreads to cover any opening.
 * **Poison Dagger**: 2 Damage to target on a roll of 6.
-* **Ring of the Beholder**: The bearer's changes their appearance to match the look of anyone who has previously worn the ring.
+* **Ring of the Beholder**: The bearer's changes their appearance to that of whomever last wore the ring.